tonsky/Sublime-Executor/README.md

+# Executor

-# Run any executable from your working dir in Sublime Text
+Plugin that let you run any executable from your working dir inside Sublime Text.

 ![](./screenshots/commands.png)